topsecretdev0602/fullscreen-image-slideshow/README.md

-# slider-based-portfolio
+# fullscreen-image-slodeshow

-Portfolio site that showcases projects using full screen image transitions
+Fullscreen image slideshow in HTML, CSS and Vanilla JS